edn-format/edn/README.md

 extensible data notation [eed-n]

-# Spec
+# Rationale

 **edn** is an extensible data notation.
 A superset of **edn** is used by Clojure to represent programs, and it is used by Datomic and other applications as a data transfer format.
 This spec describes **edn** in isolation from those and other specific use cases, to help facilitate implementation of readers and writers in other languages, and for other uses.

+**edn** supports a rich set of built-in elements, and the definition of extension elements in terms of the others.
+Users of data formats without such facilities must rely on either convention or context to convey elements not included in the base set.
+This greatly complicates application logic, betraying the apparent simplicity of the format. **edn** is simple, yet powerful enough to meet the demands of applications without convention or complex context-sensitive logic.

+# Spec

 Currently this specification is casual, as we gather feedback from implementors.
 A more rigorous e.g. BNF will follow.

-**edn** supports a rich set of built-in elements, and the definition of extension elements in terms of the others.

 ## General considerations